elisabattista/rough-volatility-forecasting/Project_Overview.md

 * Rough Fractional Stochastic Volatility (RFSV)
 * Rough Bergomi

-Their forecasting performance is then compared with the HAR-RV benchmark, one of the most widely used models in empirical volatility forecasting.
+Their forecasting performance is then compared with the **HAR-RV benchmark**, one of the most widely used models in empirical volatility forecasting.

 Together, these models provide a natural progression from fractional volatility frameworks to modern rough volatility modelling.